KANCHENJUNGA BASE CAMP TREK

 The Kanchenjunga Base Camp trek is a hybrid trek where we use both lodges and tents.
 So it is both a CAMPING trek and a Lodge Trek.
 This means you will sleep in tents and at local lodges but will eat meals prepared by our kitchen crew.
 We use Mountain Hardwear (Trango) and North Face (VE 25) 4-season tents which are quite spacious and effective against the elements.
 We also provide sleeping pads.
 Meals prepared by our trek are also quite varied with many options including rice with locally available vegetables, spaghetti, dumplings, noodles, local breads etc.

-Like most treks in Nepal, the best seasons for the trekking in the Kanchenjunga region are Spring (March-May) and Autumn (October-November).
+The best seasons for the trekking in the Kanchenjunga region are Spring (March-May) and Autumn (October-November).
 It is also possible to do this trek in December.
 While it will obviously be very cold (upto -20 C/, -4 F), it will be less crowded and there aren’t as many trekkers in the area.

 The Kanchenjunga Base Camp trek is rated “CHALLENGING”.
 It is rated 5 on a rating scale from 1 (easy) to 5 (challenging).
 The highest overnight altitude reached is at Lhonak (4,790 m/15,700ft) and the highest elevation reached is at Pangpema (5,140m/16,900ft).
 There are two acclimatization days to allow for proper acclimatization.
 Trekking to Kanchenjunga Base Camp involves average daily hiking of around 6 hours with a few longer days of around 7-8 hours.
 Also, this is a relatively long trek in a remote area.
 Regardless of the rating, it is important to prepare for any trek in Nepal.
 Read our advice on training for treks.